Matthew Santos

-Matthew Santos is a two-time Grammy Nominated pop and folk singer-songwriter, musician and composer, also known as MA/SA.
+Matthew Santos is an American two-time Grammy Nominated pop and folk singer-songwriter, musician and composer.
 He became well known for his collaboration with Chicago rapper Lupe Fiasco on the single "Superstar".
 He was signed to Lupe Fiasco's 1st & 15th Entertainment record label, a subsidiary of Atlantic Records.

 Biography

 Early years

-Matthew Santos was born on December 28, 1982, in Minneapolis, Minnesota.
+Matthew Santos was born on December 28, 1982, in Minneapolis.

 He graduated from Southwest High School in Minneapolis.
 He moved to Chicago in 2001 to study music composition at Columbia College Chicago.

 Music career

 Santos released his album Matters of the Bittersweet in November 2007, under indie label Candyrat Records.
 Following the release of the album, he developed a following surrounding his video performances on YouTube.

 His five-piece band includes Aviva Jaye (vocals, keyboard), Robert Tucker (drums), Graham Burris (bass), and Matthew Nelson (keyboard).

 In 2006, Santos was featured on Lupe Fiasco's Food & Liquor album on the song "American Terrorist."
 Santos was featured on three additional tracks on Lupe Fiasco's The Cool, released in December 2007; "Superstar", "Streets On Fire", and "Fighters".
 Santos joined Fiasco on his world tour in 2008, including appearances on MTV's Total Request Live and Spring Break, Jimmy Kimmel Live!, The Ellen DeGeneres Show, The Late Late Show with Craig Ferguson and a debut talk show performance on David Letterman's first live show after the 2007 Writers Guild of America Strike.

 In 2007, Santos opened the mtvU Woodie Awards with Lupe Fiasco and performed at the 2008 mtv's Video Music Awards.
 In addition, Santos performed at Glastonbury Festival, Bonnaroo Festival, the Las Vegas Vegoose Music Festival, Lollapalooza Chicago, South by Southwest, Coachella Valley Music and Arts Festival, Summerfest, and Chicago's Around the Coyote Arts Festival.

 In 2009, Santos was featured on the single "Chaconne" by Twin Cities hip hop artist Dessa, a member of Doomtree, from her album A Badly Broken Code.
 That summer, he was featured in Chicago magazine as one of the city's top singles.

 Seeking creative autonomy, Santos stepped away from the mainstream music scene to focus on his own artistic inclinations.
 In 2010, Santos released the album This Burning Ship of Fools.
 In 2012, Santos released the album Quickly Disappearing.

-He released three more studio albums and became the frontman of the electro-pop band MONAKR.
+He released three more studio albums and became the frontman of the electro-pop band Monakr.
 The band's success led to a record deal with Embassy of Music and a publishing agreement with Songs Music Publishing (KOBALT).
 Their music was featured in the film "Love, Simon" and the TV show "Shades of Blue."

 In recent years, Santos collaborated with notable artists such as Daveed Diggs, Rafael Casal, Jasmine Cephas-Jones, NGHTMRE, Eryn Allen Kane, and Saba Pivot.
 He also toured extensively with fellow Minneapolis artist Dessa across Europe, China, and North America, and has begun scoring for film, TV, and movie trailers.